School Closing Information

 The decision is made by 5:00 AM or earlier so we can alert our staff and parents, post the information on the website, Twitter and advise TV stations.

 We use multiple means to alert parents to weather-related school closings and delayed openings.

 The school district website (www.www.haverford.k12.pa.us) and Twitter are the best sources for information on school closings and delayed openings; once a decision is made, the information is posted almost immediately on these sites.

 These are sources for information regarding weather-related school closings, delays, and emergency announcements.

-We use our District Notification System (School Messenger) to alert parents/guardians to weather-related school closings and delayed openings.
+We use our District Notification System (Swift K12) to alert parents/guardians via email, phone call and text messages to weather-related school closings and delayed openings.
 We usually do not activate the system to call parents/guardians after 10:00 PM or before 5:30 AM.
 If a decision is made in between those times, it will be posted on the district website.